 Pittsburgh was the Silicon Valley of the 19th Century, a place where the industries that made America strong – glass, steel, aluminum – were born, nurtured and perfected.
 What made this possible was not only the intrepid spirit of entrepreneurial scientists but also the financial support of far-thinking local investors.

-As a chapter, however, we believe that our mission goes beyond mere check-writing.
-Our members also believe that advancing science in America requires us to support our scholars with more than just funding.
-A key emphasis of our initial membership was to introduce the scholars to opportunities in the Pittsburgh region and encouraging these brilliant young scientists to seek their fortune here (as our forebears did with such great success).
-It was hoped that their creativity, entrepreneurial spirit and can-do attitudes would contribute to Pittsburgh’s continuing greatness.
-But we have come to realize that few scholars stay in the location where they received their degrees.
-So as they move through their careers, we will hope that our Pittsburgh ARCS scholars will encourage other promising young scientists to come to Pittsburgh to start their professional careers in a region that has transcended its industrial past, and that once again stands at America’s economic frontier.
+Our members believe that advancing science in America requires us to support our scholars with more than just funding.
+A key emphasis of membership is introducimg our scholars to opportunities in the Pittsburgh region and encouraging these brilliant young scientists to seek their fortune here, hoping that their creativity, entrepreneurial spirit and can-do attitudes will contribute to Pittsburgh’s continuing greatness.
+As our scholars move through their careers whether in Pittsburgh or elsewhere, we hope they will encourage other promising young scientists to come to Pittsburgh to start their professional careers in a region that has transcended its industrial past, and that once again stands at America’s economic frontier.

 The smokestacks are gone, and Pittsburgh’s verdant hillsides and lush valleys now house leading innovators in computer software, health care, robotics, and green technology.
 We will take heart in knowing we have helped to launch a promising career and that members of ARCS Pittsburgh Chapter helped by investing in a small bit of ground-breaking science, which may someday change the world.